 - Sponsors typically require a variety of reports throughout the award lifecycle, including financial and technical reports.
 The completion of the reports is the responsibility of the PI.
 The college must be certain that any technical reports can be completed should a PI become unavailable to do so.

-In the event that a non-tenure track faculty member is approved by the Dean and Chair to serve as a PI on a grant, an appropriate Co-PI must also be named who is a full-time tenure-track faculty member (or a full-time administrator, where appropriate, such as a Chair, Dean, or Assistant Dean).
+In the event that a non-tenure track faculty member is approved to serve as a PI on a grant, an appropriate Co-PI must also be named who is a full-time tenure-track faculty member (or a full-time administrator, where appropriate, such as a Chair, Dean, or Assistant Dean).

 Some externally funded programs are clearly of an administrative, as contrasted with an academic or scholarly, nature and should be headed by a full-time staff member.
-In this case, the immediate supervisor and the appropriate Vice President also indicate their approval of the individual serving as PI by signing the Proposal Routing Form.
+In this case, the appropriate vice president also indicate their approval of the individual serving as PI by signing the Proposal Review Form.

 Visiting graduate students, post-docs, and faculty generally do not serve as PIs or Co-PIs.
 In some cases, an externally funded program may require that one of these individuals be listed as a PI or Co-PI, or there may be another legitimate cause to consider a waiver of this restriction.
 In such cases, the Office of Sponsored Programs and Research should be contacted well in advance of the proposal deadline so that the case may be discussed and considered with the appropriate college personnel.
 It should be noted that any PI, Co-PI, or investigator is bound by all Saint Anselm College policies throughout the life of any award.